SonetAD/QuickMent/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Special Thanks
+ Nuhu Ibne Shahid - Thanks for your amazing designs.Without you,the project would be impossible.
 ---

 We hope QuickMent provides invaluable insights into your mental health.
 Thank you for utilizing our app!